SFN14/Online-notes2/_notes/00 - staging/00 - Initial Notes/Introduction to Computer Science.md

 - We could use a switch to represent the one or zero, an open switch is 1 while a zero isn't.
 - We use the decimal system to represent number like 123, 1 in in the 100ths 2 is in the 10ths and 3 is in the 1s.
 In binary the 000 is just in powers of zeroes from left to right 2<sup></sup><sup>2</sup>, 2<sup>1</sup>, 2<sup>0</sup>.
 This is why 010 is equals to 2, because we times 4 to 0, 2 to 1, then 1 to 0, then we all them all together to get 2.
 You can change the base base to count in a different way, or add more bits to count more.
 - We could also use numbers in binary to represent letters in a language.
-# How do we do math using Binary?
+# How do we understand the language of computers?
 ## How Letters are Displayed with Numbers
 - We interpret the patterns of  0s and 1s depending on the context, meaning it depends on the program, or file type.
 - We give a computer a hint to tell the computer how to interpret the bits.
 The standardized way to do this is ASCII.